 Staff Representative: Mrs. Emma Duncan

-Parents’ Representatives: Mrs. Mags Wilson, Mr. Luke Wilson
+Parents’ Representatives: Mrs. Anne Claire Morrow, Mr. Luke Wilson

 Community Representatives: Mrs. Donna Boyd, Mr. Billy Torrens

 Bishop’s Nominee: Mrs. Charlotte Henry

 Our Parents Association is an important of our school life.
 All parents of children in the school are members and they then elect a core administrative committee every four years.

 The present core committee members are as follows:

 Treasurer: Jennifer Maxwell